bsdpot/potluck/openldap/README.md

 The MYCREDS parameter is the administrator password for openldap.

 The HOSTNAME is the hostname to be used.

+The CRONBACKUP parameter is the path to persistent storage where automatic backups of ldap config and data are dropped.

 If set, IMPORTCUSTOM enables the import of copied-in files `/root/config.ldif` and `/root/data.ldif` as a repeat in the cook script.
 Also available via shell scripts.